My Story

 Gregg Simpson

-He is featured in the BRAVO TV documentary “New Arcadia: The Art of Gregg Simpson”.
-Simpson has had exhibitions in Paris, Venice, Berlin, Rome, Provence, Tuscany, Belgium, and Portugal.
-In 2022, he’ll be exhibiting his “Dream Gardens” series in Copenhagen, Paris, and Rome.
-Find Gregg online.
+Gregg is featured in the BRAVO TV documentary “New Arcadia: The Art of Gregg Simpson” and has exhibited in work in Paris, Copenhagen, Venice, Berlin, Rome, Provence, Tuscany, Belgium, and Portugal, to name a few.

 Recently, Carol and Gregg published Pastel & Pen: Travels in Europe, a non-collaborative collaboration that pairs Gregg’s artwork with Carol’s stories.